vinothvkr/vinothvkr.github.io/_posts/2018-07-12-how-to-install-znc-on-ubuntu-18-04.md

   - Ubuntu
 ---

-ZNC allows you to stay connected to IRC network.123
+ZNC allows you to stay connected to IRC network

 ---